 How much do I pay for overtime?

-Overtime is $13 per half hour or part thereof.
+Overtime is currently $13 per half hour or part thereof.
 If the 12-hour rest period is invaded, overtime is $22 per half hour or part thereof.
 (See Tier Table.)

 How about per diem?